Siargao

 Siargao is a tear-drop shaped island in the Philippine Sea situated 196 kilometers southeast of Tacloban.
 It has a land area of approximately 437 km2.
 The east coast is relatively straight with one deep inlet, Port Pilar.
 The coastline is marked by a succession of reefs, small points and white, sandy beaches.
 The neighboring islands and islets have similar landforms.
 Siargao is known as the surfing capital of the Philippines, and was voted the Best Island in Asia in the 2021 Conde Nast Travelers Readers awards.

-The island is within the jurisdiction of the province of Surigao del Norte in the mainland Mindanao and is composed of 9 municipalities of Burgos, Dapa, Del Carmen, General Luna, San Benito, Pilar, San Isidro, Santa Monica and Socorro.
+The island is within the jurisdiction of the province of Surigao del Norte in the mainland Mindanao and is composed of eight municipalities: Burgos, Dapa, Del Carmen, General Luna, San Benito, Pilar, San Isidro, and Santa Monica.

 Siargao is a famous tourist destination, well known for its many surfing spots and featured in the film Siargao for such qualities.
 Surfing is so ingrained in the identity of Siargao, that in 2022, two political families from Surigao Del Norte traded barbs over the cancellation of a national surfing competition hosted on the island.

 Etymology

-The name originates from Visayan siargaw or saliargaw (Premna odorata), a mangrove species that grows on the islands.
+The name originates from Bisayan siargaw or saliargaw (Premna odorata), a mangrove species that grows on the islands.

 History

+The trade network that the Kalaga Putuan Crescent had controlled across Southeast Asia, and which the Rajahnate of Butuan and Surigao-Siargao was an early capital of, before the center of the network was moved to the Rajahnate of Cebu The people of Siargao were also considered Visayans in language, and joined fellow Visayans in having participated in warfare against Yuan Dynasty China.

+According to records from Song dynasty China and archeological discoveries from the Surigao Treasures, uncovering Hindu and Buddhist artifacts, Siargao was an island sitting astride rich maritime trading routes.
+The KPC (Kalaga Putuan Crescent) Visayan trade-alliance or Rajamandala, which was an entrepôt of: spices from Ternate, silk from China, sandalwood incense from East Timor, gold from Caraga, shipping from Indochina, and camphor from Brunei, peaked in the 1000s, and was led by the Rajahnate of Butuan just to the immediate southwest of Siargao island, but was soon eclipsed by fellow Visayan kingdoms.

+A celadon incense burner from State of Yue (Warring States Period of China) dated to the 2nd Century AD found in the vicinity of Siargao island.
+Incense and spices sourced directly south the maritime routes of Siargao island alongside locally mined gold from the nearby Rajahnate of Butuan was gathered and transhipped for export to China and Indochina.

-The first recorded sighting by Europeans of Siargao Island was by Spanish navigator Bernardo de la Torre on board of the carrack San Juan de Letrán in 1543 when attempting to return from Sarangani to New Spain.
+Afterwards, the first recorded sighting by Europeans of Siargao Island was by Spanish navigator Bernardo de la Torre on board of the carrack San Juan de Letrán in 1543 when attempting to return from Sarangani to New Spain (Mexico).
 It was charted as Isla de las Palmas (Palm Island in Spanish).

+A Golden Dagger Hilt from the Surigao Treasures found in Surigao City just immediately west of Siargao.